 15 Places to Find Scholarships for Returning Students

 Are you interested in applying for scholarships but unsure where you should start?
-Listed below are 14 free resources that will help you find new scholarship opportunities.
+Listed below are 15 scholarships for adults returning to school.

 1. Imagine America

 Nontraditional students over 21 can apply for a $1,000 scholarship from Imagine America.
 This scholarship is for adult students looking to continue their education at a trade school.
 Applicants must become a member of the foundation to apply.

 Fastweb is one of the best resources available for finding college scholarships.
 You can search through a database of over 1.5 million scholarships, and the site is free and fairly intuitive to use.

 You will need to create a Fastweb account to apply for scholarships, but this is pretty easy to do.
 And once you’ve entered your personal information, the company will use this to match you with scholarships that might be a good fit.

 Every year, Return2College awards three scholarships to adult students who are looking to go back to school.
 You can use the $1,000 scholarship to earn an undergraduate or graduate degree.
 To apply, you’ll need to write an essay and submit it by September 30, 2021.